gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 	- How diverse or similar are the generated proteins compared to the training data
 #### Datasets
 - Protein Data Bank (PDB)
+- UniProt
-- …
+- Swiss-Prot

 ### Research question
-What is the performance and how does it compare to other models when a diffusion model for generative protein design is trained on proteins represented using the SELFIES representation
+`What is the [EVALUATION] performance and how does it compare to other models [MODELS] when a [DIFFUSION TYPE] & [ARCHITECTURE] diffusion model for generative protein design is trained on [DATASET] proteins represented using the SELFIES representation using`
+`	•[OBJECTIVE]?
+`	•[ADDITIONAL INFO]
 ### Experiments
 **Which architecture to use for all atom representation** Train different diffusion models with different architectures and see which is the best.
 We can compare on training time and loss